pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 There are several Python packaging tools that you can use for pure Python builds.
-Each tool offers different sets of functionality to support your build.
+Each tool offers slightly different sets of functionality to support your build.

 For instance, you can use the packaging tools **Flit**, **Hatch** or **PDM** to both build and publish your package to PyPI.
+However **Flit** does not support versioning or environment management.
+Only **Hatch** and **PDM** support those two features.
+If you want a tool that supports dependency locking, you may prefer to use **PDM**. **Hatch** does not currently offer dependency lock support.

 **Setuptools** on the other hand is a build back end tool.
 You will need to use **twine** to publish to PyPI if you use setuptools.